 In this report, WONDER Foundation highlights the need to equip young women in rural Kenya with a diverse skill set so they can adapt and thrive in the post-COVID world.

 Kenya’s coast is one of the poorest regions in Kenya.
-Here women and girls face unique barriers to fulfilling their potential due to gender-based inequalities and cultural expectations.
+Here, women and girls face unique barriers to fulfilling their potential.
+This is often due to gender-based inequalities and cultural expectations.
 Girls’ education is seldom prioritised by families, sometimes even rejected.

-The coastal areas of Kenya which heavily rely on the tourism industry as a source of income have been badly affected by the COVID-19 pandemic, causing an increase in poverty in the region.
+The pandemic has affected Kenya’s coast, which relies on the tourism industry as a source of income.
+This has caused an increase in poverty in the region.
 Many families who depend on this industry to survive are going hungry.
-Even before COVID the limited opportunities and choices of young women and girls predispose them towards early marriage, teenage pregnancies and being pushed into prostitution by their families, reinforcing the vicious cycle of poverty.
+Even before COVID-19, the limited opportunities and choices of young women and girls predisposed them towards early marriage, teenage pregnancies and prostitution.
+This reinforces the vicious cycle of poverty.

-The pandemic has exacerbated these poverty and gender inequalities, and girls’ education has been adversely affected.
-Students at Tewa Training Centre, WONDER’s partner school, haven’t had access to the technology needed to continue their education with classrooms closed and have reported taking on increased responsibilities at home, adding to their challenges in returning to education.
+The pandemic has magnified the gender inequalities which affect girls’ education.
+Students at Tewa Training Centre, WONDER’s partner school, haven’t had access to the tools they need to continue their education.
+Classrooms closed and increased responsibilities at home make returning to education a challenge.

-In this report, WONDER Foundation explores the situation of women in Kenya’s coastal region and offers a compelling case for why equipping women with a diverse skillset in business management and self-employment, alongside hospitality and tourism training, will equip vulnerable young women with the tools they need to be self-sustaining in a fragile marketplace post-COVID.
+In this report, WONDER explores the situation of women in Kenya’s coastal region.
+The report offers a compelling case for why equipping women with a diverse skill set in business management and self-employment, alongside hospitality and tourism training, will equip vulnerable young women with the tools they need to be self-sustaining in a fragile marketplace post-COVID.

-During the pandemic, women who had both hard and soft skills benefitted from greater job security and resilience in a volatile economy that increasingly call for an entrepreneurial mindset.
-As sources of income dried up following the pandemic, some of Tewa’s students and alumni have successfully set up their own businesses, providing new sources of income for their families.
-This has highlighted the value of a diverse skill set, and the role of education in developing young women’s capacity to make informed decisions about their futures.
+During the pandemic, women who had both hard and soft skills benefitted from greater job security and resilience.
+As sources of income dried up following the pandemic, some of Tewa’s students and alumni have set up their own businesses.
+This helps them provide new sources of income for their families.
+Their experience has highlighted the value of a diverse skill set.
+It also highlights the role of education in developing young women’s capacity to make informed decisions about their futures.

-Tewa Training Centre was established in 2010 with the purpose of providing young local women with the skills that are necessary to thrive in Kilifi’s main industries: hospitality and tourism.
+Established in 2010, Tewa Training Centre provides local women with the skills to thrive in Kilifi’s main industries: hospitality and tourism.
 What makes Tewa unique is its holistic and integrated approach.
-The two-year hospitality and entrepreneurship training course at Tewa not only develops young women’s hard skills but also develops their soft skills through mentoring.
+The two-year hospitality and entrepreneurship course develops young women’s hard skills and soft skills through mentoring.

-In order to maintain progress and stay relevant in a continuously changing and fragile marketplace, Tewa is working with WONDER Foundation to develop Project Jitegamee which will adapt the curriculum to these new trends in entrepreneurship and challenges in the hospitality industry, which experts are confident will continue to grow.
+To maintain progress and stay relevant in a changing and fragile marketplace, Tewa is developing project Jitegamee with WONDER.
+The project will adapt the curriculum to these new trends and challenges in the hospitality industry.

-Project Jitegemee will supplement Tewa’s accredited hospitality and tourism training with short courses geared towards business management and self-employment, training its students in social media management, marketing and e-commerce — tools that will be relevant even after COVID-19.
+Project Jitegemee will supplement Tewa’s accredited hospitality and tourism training.
+With short courses geared towards business management and self-employment, it will train its students in social media management, marketing and e-commerce — tools that will be relevant even after COVID-19.